rzuccolo/rz-behaviral-cloning/writeup_behaviral-clonning.md

 In order to gauge how well the model was working, I split my image and steering angle data into a training and validation set (80/20, model.py lines 83-85).

 For track 1, after some experimentation I noted that for a loss around 0.02 the train and validation in general would start to diverge (overfitting), so I have used a early stop function (model.py lines 26-42).
 Trained 5 epochs.
-The model worked great on 'fastest' mode of the Udacity simulator, even up to 30MPG speed target!!
+The model worked great on 'fastest' mode of the Udacity simulator, even up to 30MPH speed target!!
 I let it run several complete cycles to be sure it was a stable solution.
 I have tried the 'fantastic' mode of simulator and it did great as well but presented some 'drunk' drive at high speeds, but it managed to stay on the road all the time, the shadow augmentation really helped (remembering I collected data without shadows) for this mode since the detail shadows projected on the road did not interfered much with the driving experience.

 Track 1 Loss training history:

 ![alt text][image23]

 For track 2, I noted for a loss around 0.03~0.05 the train and validation in general would start to diverge (overfitting), so I have used a early stop function (model.py lines 26-42).
 For the final model I had first setup an early stop at 0.05 loss, which barely allowed 2 epochs train.
 I saved the weights of this model and tested it.
 It did not work very well getting the car eventually stuck on curves.
 Then I setup a smaller early stop at 0.04 loss.
 Trained 3 more epochs.
-The model worked great on 'fastest' mode of the Udacity simulator, even up to 16MPG speed target which surprised me since the data was recorded at 5MPG and lower!!
+The model worked great on 'fastest' mode of the Udacity simulator, even up to 16MPH speed target which surprised me since the data was recorded at 5MPH and lower!!
 Stayed on the right lane about 99% of the time!!
 I let it run several complete cycles to be sure it was a stable solution.
 But on more detailed graphical modes the car turn to get eventually stuck or changed to the left lane.
 The relatively small dataset I collected does not include recovering steering from left to the right lane, so the car could not adjust itself back on the right lane and eventually would get stuck somewhere.
 Then I tried to further improve the training with more epochs, setup a smaller early stop at 0.03 loss and trained 3 more epochs.
 It did not work, the car was not driving properly even on 'fastest' graphical mode of the Udacity simulator.
 So my final solution is the second training above described.
 Future addition of data for off-road and left to right lane recovery would improve the driving experience in higher graphical modes of the simulator.
-I think for now I got a good solution for the challenge!!
+I strongly believe that a better dataset recorded at the right range of speed (I did it at too slow MPH) will genarate better driving cloning, but for now I got a good solution for the challenge!!

 Track 1 Loss training history: